edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 ## Introduction

-This document walks you through creating an OS image that is preloaded with an EdgeX stack.
-We use [Ubuntu Core] as the OS, which is optimized for IoT and allows secure deployment of applications.
+This guide walks you through creating an Ubuntu Core OS image that is preloaded with an EdgeX stack.
+We use Ubuntu Core as the Linux distribution because it is optimized for IoT and enforces secure deployment of applications out of the box.
 We build the image using the default tooling and the snapped versions of EdgeX components.
-Since snaps receive automatic and transactional updates, the components stay up to date reliably with the latest security and bug fixes.
+The snaps receive automatic and transactional updates, and stay up-to-date reliably with the latest security and bug fixes.

 This guide is divided into three chapters to create:

 - Ubuntu Core + EdgeX, with default configurations
-- Ubuntu Core + EdgeX, with basic service configurations
+- Ubuntu Core + EdgeX, with service configuration overrides
-- Ubuntu Core + EdgeX, with custom configuration files
+- Ubuntu Core + EdgeX, with custom service and device configuration files

-Each chapter results in a working Ubuntu Core OS image that can be flashed on a disk and boot up with the expected EdgeX stack.
+Each chapter results in a working Ubuntu Core OS image that can be flashed on a disk and booted with the expected EdgeX stack.

-In this example, we will use the Device Virtual service to simulate devices and produce synthetic events.
-We will create an `amd64` image, but the instructions can be adapted to other architectures and even for a Raspberry Pi.
+In this example, we will create an `amd64` image, but the instructions can be adapted to other architectures and even for a Raspberry Pi.
+We will use the Device Virtual service to simulate devices and produce synthetic events.

+!!! note
+    This guide has been tested on an `amd64` **Ubuntu 22.04** as the desktop OS.
+It may work on other Linux distributions and Ubuntu versions.

+    Some commands are executed on the desktop computer, but some others on the target Ubuntu Core system.
+For clarity, we use **🖥 Desktop** and **🚀 Ubuntu Core** titles for code blocks to distinguish where those commands are being executed.

+    An Intel NUC11TNH with 8GB RAM and 250GB NAND flash storage has been used as the target `amd64` hardware.

-We will use the following tools:
+We assume the following tools are installed on the desktop machine:

 - [snapcraft](https://snapcraft.io/snapcraft) to manage keys in the store and build snaps
 - [YQ](https://snapcraft.io/yq) to validate YAML files and convert them to JSON
 - [ubuntu-image](https://snapcraft.io/ubuntu-image) to build the Ubuntu Core image
-- [EdgeX CLI](https://snapcraft.io/edgex-cli) to query information from EdgeX core components

 It is a good idea to read through the [Getting Started using Snaps](../../getting-started/Ch-GettingStartedSnapUsers) before working on this walk-through or at any point to better understand the concepts.

-!!! note
-    This guide has been tested on **Ubuntu 22.04** as the desktop OS.
-It may work on other Linux distributions and Ubuntu versions.

-    Some commands are executed on the desktop computer, but some others on the target Ubuntu Core system.
-For clarity, we use **🖥 Desktop** and **🚀 Ubuntu Core** titles for code blocks to distinguish where those commands are being executed.

 ## A. Create an image with EdgeX components